Frequently Asked Questions

 We will generally contact you by e-mail or mail within four weeks after the application deadline has passed.
 Most scholarships either have an April 1 or December 1 deadline.
 Other deadlines are so indicated on the web site.

 Generally, a scholarship will be credited to a recipient’s student account, unless otherwise noted, in the next semester after the scholarship is awarded.
 If a recipient decides not to enroll or meet the eligibility criteria, the scholarship will be awarded to another student or be returned to the scholarship fund.
 Scholarships can be used for tuition, fees, and/or books.
 If your scholarship and/or financial aid exceeds your tuition and fee charges, you may be eligible to receive a book voucher.
 Eligible students will receive notification via their Bucks e-mail.
 Please contact Financial Aid if you have any questions concerning your eligibility for a book voucher.

 Some scholarships benefit a graduating student who intends to transfer to a four-year institution.
 In that case, a check will be mailed to the transferring institution in the recipient’s name.
 Finally, a small number of scholarships are directly paid to the student.
 Exceptions on how scholarships are awarded must be initiated by the donor.

 When will a recipient’s student account be credited?

-A recipient’s student account will be credited by Financial Aid the second or third week of a given semester, granted the student meets all scholarship enrollment criteria.
+A recipient’s student account will be credited by Financial Aid the third or fourth week of a given semester, granted the student meets all scholarship criteria.